Import Surveillance and Control

 The new import restrictions on Japanese foods come into effect on 24 July 2018.
 In summary, vegetables, fruits, milk, milk beverages and dried milk from the four prefectures (namely Ibaraki, Tochigi, Chiba and Gunma) are allowed to be imported with the conditions that they are accompanied by both a radiation certificate and an exporter certificate issued by the Japanese authority.

-Two levels of gatekeeping are involved under the new arrangement, i.e. the Japanese Government’s gatekeeping work at the places of export and CFS’ gatekeeping work at the import level.
-At export level, the Japanese authority which issue the radiation certificates and exporter certificates must ensure that each consignment of those products do not come from Fukushima and attest that the radiation levels of the food products do not exceed the Codex levels as well as the more stringent Japanese levels.
-At the import level, the CFS will continue to conduct radiation tests on every consignment of food products imported from Japan.
-Food products can only enter the local market after radiation testing has been conducted.
-The CFS will strengthen inspection and testing on vegetables, fruits and milk products from the four prefectures.
-The radiation test results will continue to be updated on the CFS’s website every working day for public access.
+Two levels of gatekeeping are involved under the current arrangement.
+At export level, the Japanese authority which issues the radiation certificates and exporter certificates must ensure that each consignment of those products do not come from Fukushima and attest that the radiation levels of the food products do not exceed the Codex levels as well as the more stringent Japanese levels.
+At the import level, CFS will continue to conduct radiation tests on food products imported from Japan, and subsume the radiation testing on Japanese food under the routine annual food surveillance programme starting from 1 January 2021.

 Other import restrictions on food from Japan remain unchanged.
 Hong Kong bans all vegetables and fruit, milk, milk beverages and dried milk from Fukushima.
 Moreover, all chilled or frozen game, meat and poultry, poultry eggs and live, chilled or frozen aquatic products from those five prefectures may be imported into Hong Kong only if accompanied by a certificate issued by competent authority of Japan certifying that the radiation levels do not exceed the Codex Guideline Levels.